Rákóczi's War of Independence: Fight for independence

-Most of the Hungarian nobility did not support Rákóczi's uprising, because they considered it to be no more than a jacquerie, a peasant rebellion.
+Most of the Hungarian nobles did not support Rákóczi's uprising because they considered it to be no more than a jacquerie, a peasant rebellion.
 Rákóczi's famous call to the nobility of Szabolcs County seemed to be in vain.
-He did manage to convince the Hajdús (emancipated peasant warriors) to join his forces, so his forces controlled most of Kingdom of Hungary to the east and north of the Danube by late September 1703.
-He continued by conquering Transdanubia soon after.
+He, however, managed to convince the Hajdús (emancipated peasant warriors) to join his forces and so his forces controlled most of Kingdom of Hungary east and north of the Danube by late September 1703.
+He continued by soon conquering Transdanubia.

 Since the Austrians had to fight Rákóczi on several fronts, they felt obliged to enter negotiations with him.
-However, the victory of Austrian and English forces against a combined French-Bavarian army in the Battle of Blenheim on 13 August 1704, provided an advantage not only in the War of the Spanish Succession, but also prevented the union of Rákóczi's forces with their French-Bavarian allies.
+However, the victory of Austrian and English forces against a combined French-Bavarian army at the Battle of Blenheim on 13 August 1704 not only provided an advantage during the War of the Spanish Succession but also prevented the union of Rákóczi's forces with their French-Bavarian allies.